You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

-Piston converters predominantly use a threaded twist action mechanism to depress a plunger that draws ink into the ink chamber as the plunger is twisted back up into the converter.
+Piston converters use a threaded twist action mechanism to depress a plunger that draws ink into the ink chamber.

-Squeeze converters work by using fingers to squeeze the air out of the rubber ink chamber then releasing the fingers to draw ink into the reservoir.
+Squeeze converters work by using fingers to squeeze the air out of the rubber ink chamber.
+When fingers are released ink is draws into the reservoir.

-Plunger Converters are a form of piston converter, but instead of twisting a threaded mechanism to depress the plunger the plunger is physically pushed down and pulled up to draw in ink.
+Plunger Converters are a form of piston converter, where the plunger is physically pushed down and pulled up to draw in ink.

-Push Button Converters create pressure inside the converter when the button is pushed that then draws liquid ink into the converter when the button is released.
+Push Button Converters create pressure inside the converter when the button is pushed.
+As a result, liquid ink is drawn into the converter when the button is released.

-Make sure that the converter is snugly inserted in the pen and submerge the entire nib up to the section in an ink bottle.
+The converter should be snugly inserted in the pen and the entire nib submerged up to the section in an ink bottle.
 Activate the converter with whichever method it requires until the ink reservoir is full.

 Best Converter Fountain Pen

-Since any fountain pen that takes an ink cartridge can also take a converter, finding the best converter fountain pen does largely come down to taste and preference within the fountain pen world.
+Finding the best converter fountain pen comes down to taste and preference within the fountain pen world.

 What Is A Piston Fountain Pen?

-A piston fountain pen is a fountain pen that has a piston filling system built into the pen barrel itself.
+This type of pen has a piston filling system built into the pen barrel itself.

-When the piston mechanism is engaged (the mechanism will be proprietary to the fountain pen brand), the piston plunger is lowered in the pen pushing all air out of the ink reservoir.
-Then the piston is re-engaged and as it is pulled back up into the barrel of the pen, bottled ink is drawn into the ink housing.
+When you engage the piston mechanism (the mechanism will be proprietary to the brand), the piston plunger lowers in the pen and pushes out all the air.
+Then you re-engage the piston and pull it back up in the pen's barrel.

-One of the benefits of this method is that the barrel holds a greater volume of ink than a cartridge or converter.
+One benefit is that the barrel holds a greater volume of ink than a cartridge or converter.

 How to Fill a Piston Fountain Pen

-To fill a piston fountain pen, submerge the entire nib of the fountain pen to the section in bottled ink and turn the knob at the back of the pen until the plunger descends and the knob stops turning.
-Reverse the knob to draw fountain pen ink back into the pen until the knob is locked back in place.
+To fill a piston fountain pen, submerge the entire nib in bottled ink and turn the knob at the back of the pen until the plunger descends and the knob stops turning.
+Turn the knob to pull the fountain pen ink back into the pen until the knob locks in place.

-Use a paper towel to dry any excess fountain pen ink off the top side of the nib and around the grip.
+Use a paper towel to dry any excess ink off the top side of the nib and around the grip.